secretstartups/handbook/sales/commercial/enablement/required7/index.html.md

 ### Pro tips

-- Use an opportunity view in Salesforce to work through your next steps
+- Use an opportunity view in Salesforce to work through your next steps.
-- Remember, you have to set next steps on all opportunities.
+- Remember, you have to set next steps on *all* opportunities.
 Not doing so is essentially saying, “I’m not doing anything with this opportunity”
-- If you haven’t been able to get in touch with a low-value customer and they are coming up to their renewal (within the next month), put **CWFP** (Closed Won From Portal) in the next steps field and set the close date to the middle of the next month
 - If prospect or customer 'goes dark', next step should reflect what you would do IF they reply back.
-Then if prospect reaches back out, reopen the opportunity if in the desginated grace period of 30 days.
+Then if the prospect reaches back out, reopen the opportunity.

 ## 4/ Keeping your opportunities up to date